thiago95macedo/weth/doc/cla/sign-cla.md

 If you cannot submit your signature using a pull request, you may alternatively print the CLA, complete it, sign it, scan it and send it by email to `cla-submission` `at` `weth.com.br`.
-In that case someone from the Odoo team will make the pull request on your behalf.
+In that case someone from the WETH team will make the pull request on your behalf.

-* Printable Odoo CCLA v1.0 https://www.weth.com.br/files/legal/Odoo-CCLA-v1.0.pdf
+* Printable WETH CCLA v1.0 https://www.weth.com.br/files/legal/Odoo-CCLA-v1.0.pdf
-* Printable Odoo ICLA v1.0 https://www.weth.com.br/files/legal/Odoo-ICLA-v1.0.pdf
+* Printable WETH ICLA v1.0 https://www.weth.com.br/files/legal/Odoo-ICLA-v1.0.pdf

 # FAQ

 ## Why do I need to accept a CLA ?

-The goal of having a Contributor License Agreement for Odoo is to:
+The goal of having a Contributor License Agreement for WETH is to:

-* clearly define the terms under which intellectual property (patches, pull requests, etc.) have been contributed to the Odoo project
+* clearly define the terms under which intellectual property (patches, pull requests, etc.) have been contributed to the WETH project

-* protect the Odoo project and its users in case of legal dispute about the origin or ownership of any part of the code
+* protect the WETH project and its users in case of legal dispute about the origin or ownership of any part of the code

-* protect the Odoo project and its users from bad actors who would contribute and then try to withdraw their contributions or cause legal trouble, e.g. in the form of patent lawsuits
+* protect the WETH project and its users from bad actors who would contribute and then try to withdraw their contributions or cause legal trouble, e.g. in the form of patent lawsuits

-This is done by establishing a credible, non-repudiable record that each contributor really intended to contribute to the Odoo project under specific terms, and they had the right to make those contributions.
+This is done by establishing a credible, non-repudiable record that each contributor really intended to contribute to the WETH project under specific terms, and they had the right to make those contributions.

 The CLA is for the protection of the contributors, the project and its users.
 It does not change your rights to use your own contributions for any other purpose.

-The Odoo CLA is based on the Apache Software Foundation CLA v2.0, as can be found on the Apache website.
+The WETH CLA is based on the Apache Software Foundation CLA v2.0, as can be found on the Apache website.

 This CLA is not a copyright assignment, it is a pure license agreement.
 You